ShaneFlandermeyer/plasma-dsp/README.md

 # plasma-dsp

-A free and open-source C++ signal processing library primarily for generating and analyzing RF waveforms.
+A free and open-source C++ library for RF (mostly radar) signal processing.

 ## Modules and Features